Music in the Time of Vermeer:

 Structure

 The shape in the early history of the viol was extremely variable.
-Some 16th-century instruments still show the influence of the guitar family.
+Some sixteenth-century instruments still show the influence of the guitar family.
 By the 1540s a distinctive shape had evolved in Venice with characteristic down-sloping shoulders and a narrow upper body.
-Together with deep ribs, middle bouts, a gently arched belly but a flat back this form became fairly standard during the 17th and 18th centuries.The frets, made of streched gut, are tied round the neck in a special fret knot.
+Together with deep ribs, middle bouts, a gently arched belly but a flat back this form became fairly standard during the seventeenth and eighteenth centuries.
+The frets, made of streched gut, are tied round the neck in a special fret knot.
 There are usually seven frets placed at intervals of a semitone.
 All frets can be finely adjusted to improve the tuning.

-Most viols have six strings, but the solo bass viol played on the Continent during the Baroque period often had seven (see above Sainte-Colombe), and the pardessus five.
+Most viols have six strings, but the solo bass viol played on the continent during the Baroque period often had seven (see above Sainte-Colombe), and the pardessus five.
 The standard tuning of the six-string-viol is a sequence of fourths with a third in the middle, so that a consort tenor viol is tuned G–c–f–a–d'–g'.

 The early viol bow is rather convex unlike the concave one for the violin.
 It is made of a soft, light wood (Chinese or Brazilwood) and is drawn with fine horsehairs which are normally rubbed by the player with colophon for a better "grip" on the strings.

-Special kinds of the viol mainly used for virtuoso playing are the continental "viola bastarda", favored in Italy from c.
+Special kinds of the viol mainly used for virtuoso playing are the continental "viola bastarda," favored in Italy from c.
 1580 to c.
-1630, as well as in England the "division viol" and the "lyra viol".
-These kinds of viols are smaller than a consort bass viol and are used for specific styles – the "division"- or the "bastarda"-style, performing free ornamentation or improvisation by way of varying given melodies or a bass ground.
+1630, as well as in England the "division viol" and the "lyra viol."
+These kinds of viols are smaller than a consort bass viol and are used for specific styles—the "division"—or the—"bastarda"—style, performing free ornamentation or improvisation by way of varying given melodies or a bass ground.
 The famous English viol player Christopher Simpson wrote an extensive treatise about the division viol and its style: The Division-Violist, or An Introduction to the Playing upon a Ground (1659, 1667).

 Playing Technique

 The finger of the left hand press the string down hard directly behind the fret which produces an effect akin to that of an open string and enhances the viol's capacity for resonance.
 Because of the lightness of its body construction and the relatively low tension of its strings, the viol is an extremely resonant instrument and readily responds to the lightest stroke of the bow.
-Its tone is quiet which makes it less successful for dance music or later in the louder orchestras, but its distinctive reedy, rather nasal quality makes it an ideal instrument for playing polyphony, in which clarity of texture is of greatest importance'
+Its tone is quiet which makes it less successful for dance music or later in the louder orchestras, but its distinctive reedy, rather nasal quality makes it an ideal instrument for playing polyphony, in which clarity of texture is of greatest importance.

-The Viola da Gamba Society of America
+Viola da Gamba Societies:

-Viola da Gamba Foundation of the Netherlands
+Viola da Gamba Resources:

-Grove Music Online grovemusic.com:
+• Grove Music Online grovemusic.com:

 entry "Viola da gamba": Ian Woodfield